FAQs and Contact Us

 Yes, you can use the scheme to buy instruments for other people (e.g. as a gift) if you are 18-25 years of age.
 If you are 26 or over, you must however be using the scheme to buy an instrument for a child under 18.
 Please note that that you will remain responsible for repaying the full loan amount to the bank and that the loan is not transferable to a third party.

-Can I use the scheme if I live in Scotland, Wales or Northern Ireland?
+Can I use the scheme if I live in Scotland or Wales?

-Although we only operate the scheme through music shops based in England, you can still use the Take it away scheme if you live in Scotland, Wales or Northern Ireland, either by visiting a participating store in England or via mail order through our participating retailers.
+Although we only operate the scheme through music shops based in England and Northern Ireland, you can still use the Take it away scheme if you live in Scotland or Wales, either by visiting a participating store in England or Northern Ireland or via mail order through our participating retailers.

 Can I use Take it away when the value of the instrument I want to buy is more than 5,000?